Thoughtful. Reliable. Prepared.

 What skills and expertise do you bring to the team?

 I am a problem-solver who is motivated by opportunities to help people achieve their business goals through employee engagement, cross-functional alignment, and authentic communication.
-My areas of expertise include: program and project management, large-scale global events, meeting facilitation, team alignment, surveying, and metrics/measurement.
+My areas of expertise include: program and project management, large-scale global events, communication plans, meeting facilitation, team alignment, surveying, and metrics/measurement.

 What do you find most rewarding about your work?